 - F.A.S.T.
 Graphs – Great way to determine if a stock is trading at fair value or not.

 - YCharts – Great tool for securities analysis.
-It’s like having a light version of a trader’s terminal at a fraction of the cost.
-I subscribe to the Standard Plan (the basic one.)
+It’s like having a simplified version of a trader’s terminal at a fraction of the cost.
+I subscribe to the Lite Plan (the basic one.)

 As a point of reference, my annual spending on the “for fee” services listed above is about $1,000 CDN.

 I hope you find this list helpful.